mk010101/hestiaCP-nodjs/README.md

 # PostgreSQL

-To login as admin: `sudo su - postgres`
+To login as admin: `sudo -u postgres psql`

 Or